Vikstr933/roseais/CODE_GENERATION_FLOW.md

 │
 └─ NO  → Continue validation

-Does cleaned response start with [ and end with ]?
+Does cleaned response start with [?
+├─ YES → Check if ends with ]
-├─ YES → Valid JSON → Parse
+│        ├─ YES → Valid JSON → Parse
+│        └─ NO  → Truncated → Add missing ] brackets → Parse
 │
 └─ NO  → Reject with error
 ```